andrew-vant/mtm/salvage-mission.md

 don't have a way to try it, and I can't think of any reason you would *want* to do it, but it would be awesome if it worked.

+**Afterword 2**

+When the replacement enclosure (different make and model) arrived, it turned out to do the same demented translation as the old one.
+Fortunately, it wasn't hard to revert the changes I'd made.
+But seriously, how common is this crap?
+Who should I hurt for it?

 [adapter]: http://www.newegg.com/Product/Product.aspx?Item=N82E16812196455
 [answer]: http://askubuntu.com/a/337993